Sieep-Coding/sieep-coding.github.io/src/pages/posts/the-labor-force-never-fully-came-back.md

 Same lesson I kept running into on the nuclear paper: the number on the evening news is usually the one that flatters the story being told, and the more useful number is one column over.

 Unemployment rate is a good number if you want to say the economy is fine now.
-Labor force participation — specifically how many people quietly left the workforce altogether — is the number you'd want if you're trying to check whether that's actually true.
+Labor force participation is the number you'd want if you're trying to check whether that's actually true.

 A country can post a low unemployment rate while permanently carrying more people who've dropped out entirely: retired early, given up looking, gone on disability.
-The topline number won't show any of it.

-This is just what happens when you load a government table into a dataframe instead of reading the summary paragraph above it.

 ## The Code